ojeda-e/old.ojeda-e.github.io/_posts/2021-07-12-Simple_is_better.md

 points.
 First, modular code means better readability because each function will be focused on one single purpose.
 Second, by having modules with a single purpose and function, we can reuse code more easily.
-And third, since it is easy to read, and to reuse, collaborating with members of your teams get easier and faster, speeding up development time.
+And third, since it is easy to read, and to reuse, collaborating with members of your teams gets easier and faster, speeding up development time.